cbush06/kosher/docs/steps/i_should_not_see.md

 # I should not see "\_\_"

-Verifies that the page does not the specified text. **Note** that this step may sometimes fail if the text is split across multiple elements (e.g. parts of the text are styled individually using multiple `<span></span>` elements).
+Verifies that the page does not contain the specified text. **Note** that this step may sometimes fail if the text is split across multiple elements (e.g. parts of the text are styled individually using multiple `<span></span>` elements).
 {: .fs-6 .fw-300 }

 ## Pattern